harmony-one/h/progress/yuriy-menkov.md

+2025-02-17 Mon: Deploy hrc20 production contacts for usdc tokens (eth, arb, bsc, base, linea).
+Detailing and planning work to update the bridge - transition to LayerZero V2, creation of a common contract for all tokens with the dynamic connection of new tokens.

+---

+2025-02-14 Fri: [Improvements](https://github.com/harmony-one/usdc-converter/pull/5) to the USDC converter: since bscUSDC differs in decimals from USDC of other chains - amount normalization has been added when converting tokens - now the decimals of input and output tokens are taken into account.
+Tests have been updated and contracts redeployed.

 2025-02-13 Thu: The transition from Ownable to Access Control contracts has been [implemented](https://github.com/harmony-one/pump.fun.contracts/pull/24) to make it possible to allocate a separate Manager role, which will initiate the start of a new competition.
 The Administrator role will still be responsible for updating the contract and setting up the configuration.